yugabyte/yugabyte-db/docs/content/latest/api/cassandra/dml_select.md

 - Use comparison operators on the clustering columns (tighter restrictions are more valuable for left-most clustering columns).
 - Generally, the closer a column is to the beginning of the primary key, the higher the performance gain for setting tighter restrictions on it.

-Ideally, these performance considerations should be taken into account when creating the table schema.
+Ideally, these performance considerations should be taken into account when creating the table schema.{{< /note >}}
-{{< /note >}}

 ## Examples
 ### Select all rows from a table